-The following schema draw on research carried out by Laing & Buisson.
-All costs have been uprated from 2012/13 using the PSS inflators.
+The following schema draw on research carried out by Laing & Buisson.1 All costs have been uprated from 2012/13 using the PSS inflators.
 They provide illustrative cost models in learning disabilities social care provision, first for residential care homes and then for supported living schemes.
-See also Laing & Buisson (2016).
-Using Adult Social Care Finance Returns (ASC-FR) for 2018/2019, the median cost per person for adults (18 to 64) requiring learning disability support in long-term residential care was £1,520 per week and the mean cost was £1,523 per week [using unique identifiers: 8712401 (numerator in thousands of pounds), 8712402 (denominator)].
+See also Laing & Buisson (2016).2 Using Adult Social Care Finance Returns (ASC-FR)3 for 2018/2019, the median cost per person for adults (18 to 64) requiring learning disability support in long-term residential care was £1,578 per week and the mean cost was £1,573 per week [using unique identifiers: 8712401 (numerator in thousands of pounds), 8712402 (denominator)].
+As no new data is available this year we have uprated these figures to 2019/2020 values using the appropriate inflator.